microsoft/jacdac/services/prototest.md

         bytes: bytes
     }

-A command to read the rw_bytes as a pipe.
+A command to read the rw_bytes, byte per byte, as a pipe.